 Need to speak to someone?

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.
 Call our team today on 0800 644 6080

 In conclusion, if your accountant makes a mistake on your accounts and as a result you owe additional money to HMRC it is possible to be compensated, but if the accountant does not have professional indemnity insurance or is unwilling to file a claim against their insurance to cover the cost then you would first have to pay HMRC what you owe them (or arrange an extension or payment plan) and then take the accountant to Court to obtain a judgment against them.

-If you've recently become aware of the fact that your accountant has made mistakes on your accounts you should seek professional guidance as soon as possible to avoid being stuck with the consequences of an agent's mistake.
-You can call us for a free consultation, or you can send us an email and we'll respond with comprehensive advice.
+If you've recently become aware of the fact that your accountant has made mistakes on your accounts you should seek professional guidance as soon as possible to avoid being stuck with the consequences of an accountant's mistake.
+Call our team today for free and confidential help.